-Over 100 million Americans suffer from chronic pain, and if you are one of them, you know the profound effect it can have on someone’s daily life.
+Over 100 million Americans suffer from chronic pain, and if you are one of them, you know the profound effect it can have on someone’s daily life and their recovery.
 Not only does being in a constant state of pain cause many individuals to become irritable and frustrated but it can also negatively impact their physical and mental health, leading many to depend on painkillers for relief.

 Some of the side effects of untreated chronic pain include depression, anxiety, insomnia, changes in appetite, and an increased risk of stroke.
 One of the most common ways to treat chronic pain is with prescription medications.
 But for individuals in recovery, this is often not an option.

-Fortunately, those in recovery who are suffering with chronic pain have several holistic therapies that can provide them with the relief they seek, without risking their sobriety.
-So, if you’re looking for a natural way to heal your body:
+Fortunately, those in recovery who are suffering from chronic pain have several holistic therapies that can alleviate their symptoms without risking their sobriety.
+If you’re looking for a natural way to heal your body, try these healthy alternatives:

 Cognitive-Behavioral Therapy (CBT)